-I have been working for a couple of years in an office of a multinational.
-In between I worked several years as a freelancer.
-Right after my studies I did not start my career as a freelancer, neither in a multinational.
-After several jobs in the Netherlands I decided to seek my luck outside of these borders and pursue a career in the corporate world.
+I have been working for some years now in a Corporate, in an office of a multinational.
+In between of those years I worked several years as a freelancer.
+Right after my studies I did not start my career in a multinational, neither as a freelancer.
+After several jobs, mostly in Sales, in the Netherlands, I decided to seek my luck outside abroad and pursue a career in the corporate world.
 Of course I could have done this in the Netherlands too, but I wanted something completely new.

-Right now I am working at Johnson Controls in the Accounts Payable department.
+Currently, I am working as a senior coordinator at Johnson Controls in the Procurement department.
 This is a very dynamic and exciting part of the company.
-Due to merging the company undergoes several changes while working towards a strong focus in the product portfolio.
+The company undergoes several changes while working towards a strong focus in the product portfolio.
 To see this process from the first row is not only fun but extremely educational as well.

-As a member of the Helpdesk I get to acquaint myself with all the teams active in the Accounts Payable department.
+As a member of the EMEA Procurement team I get to acquaint myself with a lot of different people around the globe.
 In other words you could say this is a very dynamic position.
-I am in contact with the local business, the vendors and internally the teams to ensure a payment will be executed in a timely manner.
+I am in contact with the local businesses, the vendors and internally the teams to ensure any change is a welcomed one.

 If you are a recruiter feel free to contact me.
-Perhaps I have someone in my network who is interested in what you offer.
+Perhaps I am interested or I might have someone in my network who is interested in what you offer.

-Do you think I am a good fit for the job you have to offer?
-Feel free to contact me and we can have a talk about it.
+Do you really think I am a good fit for the job you have to offer?
+Feel free to contact me.
+We can have a talk about it.
 However, do note I am currently employed, not eager to leave Johnson Controls and located in Bratislava.

 Deciding to build a career in the corporate world should be a choice for life.
 Jumping in and out will not bring you to the point where you are aiming for once you start.
 For many people it is the first job after having the study finalized, or even during the study.
 So what does it mean to actually work in a multinational?